RiaStevens/Portfolio-Analysis/README.md

 Four different items which may be considered output are produced by the program.

 ### Sample Tabulate Output
-The first is a tabulate table of the updated data which is printed to the console.
+First is a tabulate table of the updated data which is printed to the console.
 ![Sample Tabulate Output](https://github.com/RiaStevens/Portfolio-Analysis/blob/master/images/tabulate-output.jpg
 )

 ### Sample ExceL Output
-The second is an updated Excel spreadsheet saved to the working directory.
+Second is an updated Excel spreadsheet saved to the working directory.
 ![Sample Excel Output](https://github.com/RiaStevens/Portfolio-Analysis/blob/master/images/excel-output.jpg
 )

+### Sample Pie Chart
 Third is a nested pie chart depicting the allocation of value in one's portfolio between sectors and individual stocks.
-### Sample Pie Chart
 ![Sample Pie Chart](https://github.com/RiaStevens/Portfolio-Analysis/blob/master/images/pie-output.jpg
 )